Course Descriptions 2024-2025

 Elementary Homeroom

-Prerequisites: Students should be reading at 3rd grade level and be able to write a complete sentence with capitals and punctuation.
+Prerequisites: Students should be reading at a 3rd grade level.
+They must be able to write a complete sentence (with proper capitals and punctuation marks) without assistance.

 Instructor: Elizabeth Gunn